viviandotdev/ObsidianVault/+ Encounters/what are your views on romantic relationships?.md

 **do you care more to be loved or loved?**

+**why i don't want a relationship**
-I don't like all the expectation of being in a relationship, I don't like the idea of someone liking me because they are physically attracted to me, I want to be liked for the way that they make me feel not
+- I don't like all the expectation of being in a relationship,
+- I don't like the idea of someone liking me because they are physically attracted to me, I want to be liked for the way we make each other feel.
+	- They should make me feel secure and calm